Pyomo/pyomo/doc/OnlineDocs/advanced_topics/flattener/index.rst

 to access specific components.
 Specifically, we often want to access "all components indexed by some set," or "all component data at a particular index of this set."
-In addition, we often want to generate even the components in a block that is indexed by our particular set, as these components may be thought of as "implicitly indexed" by this set.
+In addition, we often want to generate the components in a block that is indexed by our particular set, as these components may be thought of as "implicitly indexed" by this set.
 The ``pyomo.dae.flatten`` module aims to address this use case by providing